trulia/choroplethr/README.md

 `choroplethr` provides native support for viewing data from the US Census's [American Community Survey (ACS)](https://www.census.gov/acs/www/).

+`choropleth` also supports animating choropleths, which is useful for seeing trends in regions over time, such as population changes.

 The `choroplethr` package is described more fully in the [wiki](https://github.com/trulia/choroplethr/wiki).

 ## Installation